Supply Chain Optimization

 1. Locus

 As an end-to-end logistics solution for all miles, Locus automates ground-level logistics operations.
-While competitors focus on visibility or planning, Locus handles execution: assigning orders to drivers, optimizing stop sequences across 180+ variables, rerouting based on traffic or delivery failures, without manual intervention.
+While competitors focus on visibility dashboards or upstream planning, Locus handles execution: assigning orders to drivers, optimizing stop sequences across 180+ variables, rerouting based on traffic or delivery failures—without manual intervention.

 The platform covers inbound warehouse operations through final delivery.
-Planning decisions flow directly into dispatch workflows.
+Planning decisions flow directly into dispatch workflows, eliminating the translation layer that plagues most multi-tool stacks.

 System Slowness During Peak

 G2 reviewers consistently note fast task assignment and responsive Control Tower performance even when managing thousands of concurrent orders.
-Other platforms slow down as fleet size or stop density increases.
+For operations managers handling holiday surges or flash-sale volumes, this means dispatch doesn’t bottleneck when it matters most.

 Workflow Rigidity

 Dispatchers can adjust routes mid-execution without breaking automated workflows.
 When customers reschedule or drivers report vehicle issues, teams make changes in real time.
-The system recalculates downstream impacts automatically.
+The system recalculates downstream impacts automatically—so logistics directors don’t have to choose between flexibility and automation.

 Planning-Execution Gaps